dqops/dqo/docs/examples/data-validity/number-of-invalid-IP4-address.md

 The YAML configuration file stores both the table details and checks configurations.

-In this example, we have set three minimum percentage thresholds levels for the check:
+In this example, we have set three maximum count thresholds levels for the check:

-- warning: 99.0%
+- warning: 0
-- error: 98.0%
+- error: 5
-- fatal: 95.0%
+- fatal: 10

-The highlighted fragments in the YAML file below represent the segment where the profiling `valid_ip4_address_percent` check is configured.
+The highlighted fragments in the YAML file below represent the segment where the profiling `string_invalid_ip4_address_count` check is configured.

 If you want to learn more about checks and threshold levels, please refer to the [DQO concept section](../../dqo-concepts/checks/index.md).